GeorgeHernandez/GeorgeHernandez/Opinions.md

     - I don't limit acquiring useful heuristics to one religion.
     - The U.S. relationship with Israel is odd and it probably has a religious basis.
 - Drugs
     - I don't really smoke or drink let alone do drugs, but more drugs should be legalized because when it is illegal it happens anyway but in an unsafe and untaxed fashion.
+The war on drugs has done more harm than good.
     - Alcohol is legal but it probably does more harm tha cannibis.
 - Medically assisted suicide
     - We euthanize our pets.